Kihumba/private-/D1/D1 Developer/Curriculum/19 - Team Dynamics/README.md

 | Not communicating quickly and clearly with my team has a negative impact on how my team members function and strains my relationships with them | [ ] | [ ] |
 | Helping my teammate is equivalent to helping myself | [ ] | [ ] |
 ---

+### Resources

+- ["6 Months of Working Remotely Taught Me a Thing or Ten"](https://dev.to/peteranglea/6-months-of-working-remotely-taught-me-a-thing-orten) - Contributed by Purity Birir